nasa/GeneLab_RNASeq_Workflow/README.md

 Nextflow can be installed either through [Anaconda](https://anaconda.org/bioconda/nextflow) or as documented on the [Nextflow documentation page](https://www.nextflow.io/docs/latest/getstarted.html).

-> Note: If you want to install Anaconda, we recommend installing a Miniconda, Python3 version appropriate for your system, as instructed by [Happy Belly Bioinformatics](https://astrobiomike.github.io/unix/conda-intro#getting-and-installing-conda).
+> Note: If you want to install Anaconda, we recommend installing a Miniforge version appropriate for your system, as documented on the [conda-forge website](https://conda-forge.org/download/), where you can find basic binaries for most systems.
+More detailed miniforge documentation is available in the [miniforge github repository](https://github.com/conda-forge/miniforge).
 >
 > Once conda is installed on your system, you can install the latest version of Nextflow by running the following commands:
 >